Social welfare

 In order to obtain benefits, including the supplementary child benefit, the Tax Office thus proposes that beneficiaries register themselves as single parents.
 However, the supplementary childcare benefit and the ALO-kop are linked in the computer system of the Tax Office and cannot be granted separately.
 As a result, by applying for the supplementary childcare benefit, the beneficiary also automatically receives the ALO-kop, even though the beneficiary is not entitled to the ALO-kop.
 When the family reunification has been finalised and the spouse is registered into the BRP, the Tax Office will automatically be notified.
 The Tax Office is then legally obliged to recover the ALO-kop.
 It regularly occurs that the beneficiary becomes aware of this fact too late and has spent the ALO-kop.
 The Dutch Council for Refugees has addressed and continues to address this issue.

 The Tax Office recognised the problem and decided in 2018 to adjust its computer system in order to grant the supplementary child care benefit separately from the ALO-kop.
-As a result, beneficiaries will no longer be confronted to a reclamation after the family reunification.
-Although the offered solution entails a significant improvement, practice shows that beneficiaries really need the additional ALO-kop.
-The Participation act makes it possible for some municipalities to compensate the lack of the ALO-kop by increasing the social benefit.
-However, due to the fact that this is not obligatory, differences in practice exist.
+Due to this modification, it is now possible for this group of beneficiaries to preemptively waive the ALO-kop, thereby preventing a reclamation after family reunification.
+Although the offered solution entails an improvement, it does not address the entire issue.
+Not all beneficiaries and their advocates are aware of the option to waive the ALO-kop, resulting in the automatic allocation of the ALO-kop.
+Additionally, for many families, the supplement is a crucial source of income that they would have to forego if they opt out of the ALO top-up.
+The Participation Act makes it possible for some municipalities to compensate the lack of the ALO-kop by increasing the social benefit.
+However, due to the fact that this compensation is not obligatory for municipalities, differences in practice exist.
+This issue is therefore still under the attention of the DCR (Dutch Council for Refugees), the Tax Office, and the central government.

 [1] Article 11(2) Participation Act.